-2. Necessary Consents.
-Customer understands and agrees that: (i) the Company Property may be used for legal purposes only; (ii) Customer is solely responsible for obtaining all necessary and appropriate consents from End-Users to access, monitor, modify and use the Registered Devices via the Company Property; (iii) Customer shall not access, monitor, modify or use such Registered Devices via the Company Property without obtaining the prior written consent from each applicable End-User; and (iv) Customer shall not use the Company Property in any manner which exceeds the scope of any consents obtained pursuant to subparts “ii” and “iii”.
+- Necessary Consents.
+Customer and End-User understand and agree that: (i) the Company Property may be used for legal purposes only; (ii) Customer is solely responsible for obtaining all necessary and appropriate consents from End-Users to access, monitor, modify and use the Registered Devices via the Company Property; (iii) Customer shall not access, monitor, modify or use such Registered Devices via the Company Property without obtaining the prior written consent from each applicable End-User; and (iv) Customer shall not use the Company Property in any manner which exceeds the scope of any consents obtained pursuant to subparts “ii” and “iii”.

-4. Security and Interference.
-Customer shall not use the Company Property to violate, attempt to violate, or knowingly facilitate the violation of the security or integrity of any network, electronic service, or other system that is accessible through, or in connection with, the Company Property.
-Customer shall not use the Company Property in a manner that interferes with any other party’s ability to use and enjoy the Company Property, that interferes with Company’s or its service partners’ ability to provide the Company Property, or that otherwise may create legal liability for Company or its service partners in Company’s sole discretion.
-Customer shall not use the Company Property to violate the acceptable use policy or terms of service of any other service provider, including, without limitation, any Internet service provider.
-Without limiting the foregoing, Customer shall not use the Company Property for, or in connection with, the following:
+- Security and Interference.
+Customer and End-User shall not use the Company Property to violate, attempt to violate, or knowingly facilitate the violation of the security or integrity of any network, electronic service, or other system that is accessible through, or in connection with, the Company Property.
+Customer and End-User shall not use the Company Property in a manner that interferes with any other party’s ability to use and enjoy the Company Property, that interferes with Company’s or its service partners’ ability to provide the Company Property, or that otherwise may create legal liability for Company or its service partners in Company’s sole discretion.
+Customer and End-User shall not use the Company Property to violate the acceptable use policy or terms of service of any other service provider, including, without limitation, any Internet service provider.
+Without limiting the foregoing, Customer and End-User shall not use the Company Property for, or in connection with, the following:

 - Hacking, cracking into, or otherwise using the non-public areas of the Company Property or any other system without authorization.